 -people come for a few hours to relax and rejuvenate, to have a wholesome and satisfying vegan lunch and and to enjoy just being present;

 -workshops on a variety of subjects: mainly food, health and wellness, qigong and taichi, animal wellness, and body, mind, heart, spirit oriented activities.

 -gatherings to meet and mingle, learn and grow.

 As I am also doing more other work that excludes the above, the upkeep of this place requires time and a few more hands, that which I do not have.
 The major work requested is land maintenance: cutting the grass, pruning trees, removing enthusiastic agaves that grow where they are not wanted, and so on.

 Some of the other things, depending on whether I have the materials and the time to guide and help out, would be to include more shaded areas (laying simple clay brick flooring and shade netting), a few more proper swales (water catchment/guiding areas) for when the rains come so that the water goes back into land and does not erode the slights slopping earth, clearing and flattening of the dirt access road, a wood fired oven built using the clay present in the area, a small water catchment/pond/pool (hard work when the ground is dry...which is most of the year!), more permanent electrical lines for the Retreat Hall and the toilet and 'shower' area, gutters on the roof to collect rainwater, and anything else that pops up!

-Being an animal lover is necessary to visit , as there are dogs and cats as well as the local wildlife such as snakes and monitor lizards (now waking up at springtime).
+Being an animal lover is necessary to visit , as there are dogs and cats as well as the local wildlife such as snakes and monitor lizards.
 Respect is what counts, as there is a harmonious relationship between us all.